Colorectal Tumors in Adolescents and Young Adults

 For colonic resection, a combination of oral and mechanical bowel preparation is associated with fewer operative complications, including anastomosis leakage, as well as superficial and intra-abdominal infections.
 [47]

-Few data on prophylactic colectomy for patients with LS are available.
-Carriers of a hereditary nonpolyposis colon cancer mutation rarely develop CRC in the first 2 decades of life.
+The American College of Gastroenterology recommends subtotal colectomy with ileorectal anastomosis and postsurgical rectal surveillance for treatment of colon cancer in patients with LS.
+This procedure may be considered for prophylaxis in selected MMR gene mutation carriers.
+[49] Carriers of an LS mutation rarely develop CRC in the first 2 decades of life.
 Prophylactic colectomy may be appropriate for patients whose colons are technically difficult to evaluate by colonoscopy, those who cannot or will not comply with screening recommendations, those with severe psychological distress resulting from fear of developing CRC, or patients with a family history of early-onset CRC.
-[39] MMR deficiency is not exclusive for LS-associated tumors, as it has been found in 15-20% of sporadic CRC cases.
-[18]
+[45] MMR deficiency is not exclusive for LS-associated tumors, as it has been found in 15-20% of sporadic CRC cases.
+[50]

 Sporadic Colorectal Carcinoma